cleopatra-itn/image_text_claim_detection/README.md

 - To install ThunderSVM on linux system `pip install wheel https://github.com/Xtra-Computing/thundersvm/releases/download/v0.3.4/thundersvm_cuda10.1-0.3.4-cp36-cp36m-linux_x86_64.whl`
 - Alternatively, ThunderSVM release for windows can be found [here](https://github.com/Xtra-Computing/thundersvm/releases).

+## Data and Feature Extraction
+- Download data from the zenodo repository
+- Extract each zip file in `data/`

 If you find the shared resources useful, please cite:
 ```